 We are rounding out the first portion of how to foster your ideal future in medicine.
 So far, we have covered the larger state of medicine and what’s possible, enlarging your vision, and addressing fear and the inner critic.
-This week, we will tackle the other mindset aspect which can hold us back from enjoying the most fulfilling careers we can create within the existing system – our limiting beliefs.
+This week, we will last the mindset aspect which can hold us back from enjoying the most fulfilling careers we can create within the existing system – our limiting beliefs.

-If they are outside our awareness, how do we tune in?
-Look at your ideal future visions.
-Are there things you left off because they would be considered impossible or unlikely?
 What did you automatically discount because “It would be impossible to…”, “I couldn’t…” or “It’s not in my wheelhouse to…” or, “I always….”
 "Academic institutions would never..."
-Tune into those absolutes, those narratives, and begin to challenge them.
-Ask yourself:

-Where are you saying, “This is the only way I know how.”
-My husband owned his first practice with one amazing partner.
+My husband owned his first practice with one fantastic partner.
 The city at the time divided the loyalty of patients into 3 hospitals.
 In a small private practice, offering care to all patients no matter their hospital loyalty, made sense.
 Well, unfortunately, the 3 hospital trauma call systems did not integrate with one another so he was essentially on call 2-3 times every week with very busy nights.
 We just accepted that this is how life looked for his type of practice.
 We didn’t know there was any other way.
-When we moved to Alaska, it wasn’t to escape it.
-We assumed it would be very much the same.
-To our surprise and relief, the community in Anchorage coordinates city call – covering for both major hospitals.
+When we moved to Alaska, we assumed it would be very much the same.
+To our surprise and relief, the community in Anchorage coordinated a city call covering both major hospitals.
 It added such a radical benefit to our family life!
+Now we can't take credit for making the coordination work.
+But it just shows that, the only way you know, can be very limiting.

 I once believed direct primary care completely excluded the most vulnerable patients.
 But even that is not absolute.
-It took a DPC colleague of mine to explain how she intentionally took a percentage of underserved patients and the steps she took to make it happen.
+It took a DPC colleague to explain how she intentionally took a percentage of underserved patients and the steps she took to make it happen.
 (This will differ in various states to offer meaningful and effective care.)

 I once made one of my quirky little videos about limiting beliefs; if you find it helpful – you’re welcome to watch it.

 Okay, now we have dreamed big, expanded to find the vision of an ideal practice, and attacked the inner critic, fear and limiting beliefs.
 Now we are ready to build the plan.
-That will be the focus of next month’s blog.
+That will be the focus of my next blog.

 Until then, have a joy-filled week!
 Tonya